warlock/cryptext/README.md

 # CrypText
-Encrypt any text file with a password
+Encrypt and decrypt any text or file with a password

 ### Load library:
 ```js